cheronymo/pelascope.github.io/README.md

 #### Segmentation of the effort

 Segmentation of the effort and distinct every row / SegID.
+Here to solve a temporary problem, ‘SegID’ are rendered unique.

 ``` r
 # Segmentation